nonplayer/hammercrawl/Core_Rules.md

 * Restore HP to Max, and relearn daily Spells and Powers.
 * OPTIONAL: Each player can choose to spend any amount of their loot to acquire better goods at the DM's allowance.
 This could take time, though, so you might want to skip it in Con and One-Shot games.
-* If their loot value is enough to level them up, apply just enough to level them up and discard the rest.
+* If their loot value is enough to level them up, apply just enough to level them up and discard the rest as having been spent on R&R and upkeep.
 * Apply any effects of character leveling.
-* If their loot value is not enough to level them up, apply only half of it as XP and discard the rest - you shouldn't have left the dungeon so soon!
+* If their loot value is not enough to level them up, apply half of it as XP and discard the rest as having been spent on R&R and upkeep.
+You shouldn't have left the dungeon so soon!
 * Restore their standard starting equipment list to full original capacity.
 * Return to the Dungeon!

+# Final Notes

+## Beyond the Dungeon

+I've recently been thinking of how I can extend this system to build out a world beyond the individual dungeons themselves.
+There are a number of resources I've found online, including random hex-builders and more.
+If I get more feedback and take this process further, I'll add more notes and collections for beyond-the-dungeon randomization here as well.

 [Donjon]: http://donjon.bin.sh/